AgoraIO-Extensions/Agora-Unity-Quickstart/API-Example-Unity/Assets/API-Example/Examples/Advanced/ScreenShare/ScreenShareGuide.md

 ## Android Platform

 When use screen sharing on the Android platform, you only need to call `startScreenCapture` to enable screen sharing.
-You can refer to [agora-unity-example](https://github.com/AgoraIO-Extensions/Agora-Unity-Quickstart/tree/release/4.0.0/API-Example-Unity/Assets/API-Example/Examples/Advanced/ScreenShare) `ScreenShare.cs` implements screen sharing.
+You can refer to [agora-unity-example](https://github.com/AgoraIO-Extensions/Agora-Unity-Quickstart/tree/main/API-Example-Unity/Assets/API-Example/Examples/Advanced/ScreenShare), in which folder `ScreenShare.cs` implements screen sharing.

 ## iOS Platform

 - Due to system limitations, screen sharing only supports iOS 12.0 or later.
-- This feature requires high device performance, and Agora recommends that you use it on iPhone X and later models.
+- This feature requires high device performance, and Agora recommends that you use it on iPhone X (Nov, 2017) and later models.

 ### Technical Principle